singhharpreet0194/singhharpreet0194/README.md

 <!-- Introduction Section -->
 <p align="center">
   <samp>
-    A Data Science practitioner passionate about uncovering hidden insights from messy data.
-Graduate with over 90% in PGDM DSBA from Great Learning.
+    Hey there!
+I'm Harpreet Singh, a Data Science practitioner with a knack for uncovering hidden insights from messy data.
+I'm a proud graduate with over 90% in PGDM DSBA from Great Learning.
 Let's turn data into meaningful stories! 🚀
   </samp>
 </p>